Denshikobo-Life/bcmlib_for_java/README.md

 This is the program designed to operate GPIO and I2C on Raspberry Pi board with Java.
 The existing C library for Raspberry Pi( BCM2835 offered by Mike McCauley ) is used in.
 Most functions which this program offers are the wrappers of the BCM2835 library.
+The great feature is that Java application does not run as root.

 This is Shared library.
 So, it may use also in languages other than Java.